 OI fun fact

-Dark Arts may represent the first time the Wizarding World here in America has walked on the dark side, but Universal Studios Japan’s Hogsmeade has been engaged in similar experiences for the past few years: both a Death Eaters-centric Halloween show and Dementors Attack projection-mapping production have been routinely trotted out since the fall of 2016.
+Dark Arts (and the attached Death Eaters Attack) may represent the first time the Wizarding World here in America has walked on the dark side, but Universal Studios Japan’s Hogsmeade was engaged in similar experiences for a few years previously: both the Death Eaters-centric Halloween show and Dementors Attack projection-mapping production have been routinely trotted out since the fall of 2016.
 (You can read all about both of them in our in-depth feature).

 Dark Arts at Hogwarts Castle – tips and tricks

-Continuing our assumption that Dark Arts at Hogwarts Castle will have nearly the same exact schedule and setup as its summer and yuletide forbearers, we’ve lifted some of the secrets from our other projection pages and inserted them here:
+Dark Arts at Hogwarts Castle has nearly the same exact schedule and setup as its summer and yuletide forebearers, so we’ve lifted some of the secrets from our other projection pages and inserted them here:

 - Traffic flow in and around Hogsmeade is a big deal.
-Once dusk falls, the entranceway from The Lost Continent is made into the land’s only entrance (though, once inside, you can still leave through this gate), while the doorway with Jurassic Park is a one-way-only exit.
-If you have absolutely no interest in dealing with the wizarding crowds but you still want to stroll around the park, you’ll need to take the bypass bridge that links Lost Continent directly with Jurassic Park – when it’s open, that is; right now, it’s under maintenance/construction and has been shut down.
-It’s currently believed, however, that the bridge will reopen at some point later this year.
+Once dusk falls, the entranceway from The Lost Continent is sometimes made into the land’s only entrance (though, once inside, you can still leave through this gate), while the doorway with Jurassic Park is a one-way-only exit.
+If you have absolutely no interest in dealing with the wizarding crowds but you still want to stroll around the park, you’ll need to take the bypass bridge that links Lost Continent directly with Jurassic Park.

-- If you have no choice but to visit on a busy (or busier) day, then we have two recommendations for less-populated-but-still-good vantage spots: the back porch of The Three Broomsticks has a few trees that partially obstruct the view of the castle, but it still provides a good perspective overall; and the bridge that leads from Hogsmeade to Jurassic Park, if you get there early enough to nab a spot (and if it’s not under construction, that is).
+- If you have no choice but to visit on a busy (or busier) day, then we recommend the bridge that leads from Hogsmeade to Jurassic Park, if you get there early enough to nab a spot.

-- Both Harry Potter and the Forbidden Journey and (usually) Flight of the Hippogriff will still be operational during a Dark Arts showing, and their wait times should be lessened while everyone else is busy looking at the castle.
+- Both Harry Potter and the Forbidden Journey and (usually) Flight of the Hippogriff are still operational during a Dark Arts showing, and their wait times are lessened while everyone else is busy looking at the castle.
 Take advantage of that either before or after you’ve had your nighttime projection-mapping fill.